Gelsenkirchen: Transport

 Gelsenkirchen lies on autobahns A 2, A 40, A 42 and A 52, as well as on Bundesstraßen (Federal Highways) B 224, B 226 and B 227.
 Gelsenkirchen Hauptbahnhof (central station) lies at the junction of the Duisburg–Dortmund, the Essen–Gelsenkirchen and the Gelsenkirchen–Münster lines.

 The Rhine–Herne Canal has a commercial-industrial harbour in Gelsenkirchen.
 Gelsenkirchen Harbour has a yearly turnover of 2 million tonnes and a water surface area of about 1.2 km², one of Germany's biggest and most important canal harbours, and is furthermore connected to Deutsche Bahn's railway network at Gelsenkirchen Hauptbahnhof.

 Local transport in Gelsenkirchen is provided by the Bochum/Gelsenkirchen tramway network and buses run by the Bochum-Gelsenkirchener Straßenbahn AG (BOGESTRA), as well as by buses operated by Vestische Straßenbahnen GmbH in the city's north (despite its name, it nowadays runs only buses).
 Some Stadtbahn and tram lines are operated by Ruhrbahn.
 All these services have an integrated fare structure within the VRR.
 There are three tram lines, one light rail line, and about 50 bus routes in Gelsenkirchen.

+The city is served by Düsseldorf Airport, located 40 km south west and Dortmund Airport, located 45 km west of Gelsenkirchen.